Tutorial: Implement the Azure industrial IoT reference solution architecture

 Import a sample dashboard

-Now you're ready to import the provided sample dashboard.
+Now you're ready to import the sample dashboard.

 Configure alerts

-Within Grafana, it's also possible to create alerts.
-In this example, we create a low OEE alert for one of the production lines.
+In Grafana, you can also create alerts.
+In this example, you create a low OEE alert for one of the production lines.

 Give your alert a name and select Azure Data Explorer as data source.
-Select query in the navigation pane.
+Select KQL in the Define query and alert condition pane.

 In the query field, enter the following query.
-In this example, we use the Seattle production line.
+This example uses the Seattle production line:

-In the overview of your alerts, you can now see an alert being triggered when your OEE is less than 10.
+In the overview of your alerts, you can now see that an alert is triggered when your OEE is less than 10.

 Connect the reference solution to Microsoft Power BI